anthiras/dataeng-redshift/README.md

 ### Fact and dimension tables

+For analysis purposes, fact and dimension tables are created and populated using data from the staging tables.

 The fact table will contain song plays, since this is what we want to query and aggregate:

 **songplays (DISTSTYLE KEY)**